Julessh05-Studium/routing-algorithm/README.md

-# routing-algorithm
+# Routing Algorithm

-CLI routing algorithm in C
+A routing algorithm project for a project in first semester